 Italy is one of the most important countries in Europe for the production of sheep’s milk.
 In 2017, sheep’s milk production amounted to 4.274,308 quintals.
-In this scenario, Sardinia plays a primary role with almost 3.000,000 litres of milk supplied.
+In this scenario, Sardinia plays a primary role with almost 300 millions liters of milk supplied.
 In addition, Pecorino Romano plays an important role in Italy and in the European Union from a commercial and reputational point of view.
 Despite its strong presence and spread, Italy has many other high quality cheeses that place it among the leading countries in this industry.
-Italy has 14 sheep’s milk cheeses with Protected Designation of Origin and a production of 57,595 tons of milk.
+Italy has 14 sheep’s milk cheeses with Protected Designation of Origin and a production of 57,595 tons of cheeses.

 Feta cheese is particularly known and of ancient production: a white cheese without rind, obtained from a mixture of sheep’s and goat’s milk, but also exclusively from sheep’s milk.
 It is produced throughout Greece, but only the one produced in the continental area and the islands of Mytilene and Lemno is so called.